pes18fan/notor/README.md

 # Usage

-Type in `notor new` to create a new note.
+Type in `notor create` to create a new note.
 Enter a title first, which will be what your note will get saved as, and afterward whatever you wish to enter.
 Press `Ctrl+O` after you're done to save the note.

 You can run `notor help` to get a guide to some basic commands usable in the app.